-In the early nineties I spent five years as Founder / Director of a Third World non-profit organization (GMA).
-I had the privilege of traveling to many dire and tragic locations, such as; Guatemala, Jamaica and Haiti .
+In the early Nineties I spent five years as Founder / Director of a Third World non-profit organization Global Mission Alliance (GMA).
+I had the privilege of traveling and teaching in many dire and needy locations in Guatemala, Jamaica and Haiti ... it left its impact.
 We also did relief work in Kenya, Uganda, and Nigeria, Africa.
-These were very informative years as they relate to my current performing and writing - a social and spiritually conscious message is my concern.
+These were very informative years as they relate to my current performing and writing - a social and spiritually conscious message is important to me."